April Uprising of 1876

-The 1876 uprising involved only those parts of the Ottoman territories populated predominantly by Bulgarians.
-The emergence of Bulgarian national sentiments was closely related to the re-establishment of the independent Bulgarian Orthodox Church in 1870.
+The April Uprising (Априлско въстание) was an insurrection organised by the Bulgarians in the Ottoman Empire from April to May 1876.
+The rebellion was suppressed by irregular Ottoman bashi-bazouk units that engaged in indiscriminate slaughter of both rebels and non-combatants (see Batak massacre).

+The American community around Robert College in Istanbul, the Protestant mission in Plovdiv headed by J.F.
+Clarke as well as two other Americans, journalist Januarius MacGahan and diplomat Eugene Schuyler, were indispensable in bringing knowledge of Ottoman atrocities to the wider European public.

+Their reports of the events, which came to be known in the press as the Bulgarian Horrors and the Crime of the Century, caused a public outcry across Europe and mobilised both common folks and famous intellectuals to demand a reform of the failed Ottoman model of governance of the Bulgarian lands.

+The shift in public opinion, in particular, in the Ottoman Empire's hitherto closest ally, the British Empire, eventually led to the re-establishment of a separate Bulgarian state in 1878.

 Background

 In Europe, in the 18th century, the classic non-national states were the multi-ethnic empires such as the Ottoman Empire and the Austro-Hungarian Empire, whose population belonged to many ethnic groups and spoke many languages.
 The idea of nation state became more prominent during the 19th century.
 The most noticeable characteristic was the degree to which nation states used the state as an instrument of national unity in economic, social and cultural life.
 By the 18th century, the Ottomans had fallen well behind the rest of Europe in science, technology, and industry.
 However, the Bulgarian population was also suppressed socially and politically under Ottoman rule.
 Additionally, more immediate causes for the greater mobilisation compared to earlier revolts were the severe internal and external problems which the Ottoman Empire experienced in the middle of the 1870s.
 In 1875, taxes levied on non-Muslims were raised for fear of state bankruptcy, which, in turn, caused additional tension between Muslims and Christians and led to the Herzegovinian rebellion and the Stara Zagora revolt in Bulgaria.
 The failure of the Ottomans to handle the Herzegovinian uprising successfully showed the weakness of the Ottoman state, and the atrocities committed during its suppression discredited it internationally.
 In the late 19th century, European ideas of nationalism were adopted by the Bulgarian elite.